 Additionally, the proposal calls for online gambling operators to be located in Ukraine and prove they have at least €2 million in non-borrowed capital.
 A 20% tax on gross gaming revenue tops it all off.
 Industry insiders have been critical of the bill even if they do appreciate that it at least represents a step in the right direction.

 I have good news and bad news on this front.
 The good news is that Ukrainian betting sites accept a wide variety of deposit methods that are both common and easy to use.
 You can fund your account with Visa, MasterCard, Maestro, Neteller, Skrill, Entropay, Qiwi, bank wire, check and more.

 All accepted deposit methods are fine with very small deposits, large deposits and everything in between.
-Additionally, most betting sites charge no fees for transferring.
+Additionally, most betting sites in Ukraine charge no fees for transferring.